-The Pride Social Impact Fund is now in its third year and aims to support those groups or organisations which need a little helping hand in making a difference in their community.
+The Pride Social Impact Fund is now in its fourth year and aims to support those groups or organisations which need a little helping hand in making a difference in their community.
 The applications do not have to be LGBT+ related; they don’t even have to directly linked to Pride (although applicants directly impacted will be favoured).
 However big or small, the only criteria is that it will brighten up people’s lives by the time Pride comes round again next year.

 2017 awards :